 But the bachelor's and master’s programs in Culture and Economy don’t really prepare you for one specific job.
 They rather open the door to a variety of options that depend on your personal preferences and skills.
 For example, you can work in public relations and communications, or in human resources.
 Internships are a great way to explore a particular industry and will help you decide what career to choose after earning your degree.

-Would you like to learn more about studying English at the University of Mannheim?
+Would you like to start your studies at the University of Mannheim?